 - Have a container ready to pour any gooey or juice coming out along the process.

 - For the claws, just twist/cut them off from the lobster.
 Bend and break them apart at their knuckles/joints.
-Use a cracker and pointed paring knife/picker to extracted all the meat inside.
+Use a cracker and pointed paring knife/picker to extract all the meat inside.

 Mix the egg custard & sauce

 - In a small saucepan over low/medium heat, melt 1 tablespoon butter and saute sliced mushroom and 1 teaspoon lemon juice until soft.

 - Add 3/4 of seafood stock to the mushroom, bring to boil then simmer for 10-15 minutes to reduce into half